furrer-lab/abn/CONTRIBUTING.md

 The abn package uses several testing pipelines.
 When developing (i.e. not on the `main` branch) we recommend running the [quick-testthat.yml](https://github.com/furrer-lab/abn/blob/24-documentation-of-the-testing-procedure-noT/.github/workflows/quick-testthat.yml) action.
-This pipeline runs all the test defined by calling [`devtools::test`](https://devtools.r-lib.org/reference/test.html).
+This pipeline runs be default on push event on all branches other than `main` and executes all the test defined withing the abn package by calling [`devtools::test`](https://devtools.r-lib.org/reference/test.html).
-It does so in a docker container from the [r-containers](https://github.com/furrer-lab/r-containers) package which builds container images that are setup with all the dependencies of the abn package.
+It does so in a docker container from the [r-containers](https://github.com/furrer-lab/r-containers) package which builds container images that are setup with all the required dependencies.

-By default a container based on `Debian` using `clang` as compiler front-end and the current R development version version (`debian/clang/devel`) is used.
+By default, a container based on `Debian` using `clang` as compiler front-end and the current R development version version (`debian/clang/devel`) is used.
 However, [other configurations are available](https://github.com/orgs/furrer-lab/packages?repo_name=r-containers).